-After 146 Years Ringling Bros.
-Circus To Close “Greatest Show On Earth” In May – Animal Rights Activists Major Reason For End
+After 146 Years, Ringling Bros.
+Circus To Close ‘Greatest Show On Earth’ In May — Animal Rights Activists Major Reason For End

 — The Associated Press (@AP) January 15, 2017

-This season the Ringling Bros. have two touring circuses, “Circus Extreme” and “Out of This World”, in operation with 30 shows scheduled between now and its impending closure in May.
-Most of the shows over the next four months will take place in the South or on the East Coast and several major stops along the way include Atlanta, Boston, Brooklyn, Philadelphia and Washington.
-The final show the “Circus Extreme” will perform will be in Providence, Rhode Island, on May 7 while the second tour will close after its performance in Uniondale, New York, at the Nassau County Coliseum on May 21.
+This season, the Ringling Bros. have two touring circuses, “Circus Extreme” and “Out of This World,” in operation with 30 shows scheduled between now and its impending closure in May.
+Most of the shows over the next four months will take place in the South or on the East Coast and several major stops along the way include Atlanta, Boston, Brooklyn, Philadelphia, and Washington.
+The final show the “Circus Extreme” will perform in Providence, Rhode Island, on May 7, while the second tour will close after its performance in Uniondale, New York, at the Nassau County Coliseum on May 21.
 Tickets are available for purchase online as well as at the venues.

 Approximately 500 people are employed by the Feld family to operate the circus, which they have owned for 49 years.
-ABC affiliate KSAT 12 reported that a handful of these workers will be moved to positions at several other shows the company owns, such as Monster Jam, Disney on Ice and Marvel Live, among others; though most of the employees will become unemployed.
-The company has also stated that it will assist those employees who live in the train cars, as the circus travels by rail, with locating new housing accommodations.
+ABC affiliate KSAT 12 reported that a handful of these workers will be moved to positions at several other shows the company owns, such as Monster Jam, Disney on Ice, and Marvel Live, among others, though most of the employees will become unemployed.
+The company has also stated that it will assist those employees who live in the train cars — as the circus travels by rail — by locating new housing accommodations.

-The exotic animals, death-defying acrobats and flashy costumes that the Ringling Bros and Barnum & Bailey Circus is known for got its start in a spectacle which began two decades before the U.S. Civil War.
-Originally operating as equal parts freak show, zoo and museum they also showcased artifacts and items from around the world.
+The exotic animals, death-defying acrobats, and flashy costumes that the Ringling Bros and Barnum & Bailey Circus is known for got its start in a spectacle which began two decades before the U.S. Civil War.
+Originally operating as equal parts freak show, zoo, and museum, they also showcased artifacts and items from around the world.
 The once staple of United States entertainment did not officially became a circus until 1881 and has evolved numerous times since then.
 The traveling spectacle of animals and human oddities was made famous by Phineas Taylor Barnum while the five Ringling brothers were known to perform juggling acts and skits from their Wisconsin home base.
 Their eventual merger was the birth of the modern circus.

-In 1967 the Feld family acquired the Ringling Bros. circus in a ceremony which was held at the Rome Colosseum.
+In 1967, the Feld family acquired the Ringling Bros. circus in a ceremony that was held at the Rome Colosseum.

 >@SeaWorld With Ringling Bros. closure today, one horrible institution of animal cruelty is now gone.
 The #SeaCircus is next. #Blackfish pic.twitter.com/oGWrzRR91d